top of page

 But that’s not how it is right now.

-This isn’t just about the economy.
-It’s about families.
+Because this isn’t just about the economy.
+It’s about what work does to a family.

-I’ve talked with parents who miss seeing their kids because they’re working night shifts.
-I’ve met workers who can’t take a sick day without risking their job.
-I’ve seen how economic stress takes a toll on marriages, health, and hope.
+I’ve talked with parents who miss seeing their kids because they’re working nights.
+I’ve met people who can’t take a sick day without risking their job.
+I’ve seen how constant financial stress wears people down over time.

 bottom of page